 Definitely!
 Students may need to fundraise to cover travel and lodging costs for TED-Ed Weekend attendees.
 (The all-day event itself is free to attend, and lunch is provided.)
 We encourage you to reach out to your principal or school board for advice on funding student opportunities such as TED-Ed Weekends.
 In addition, DonorsChoose can be a good way to gather fundraising dollars for student enrichment opportunities.

-Participants within the TED-Ed Student Talks program receive an invitation to apply.
+Participants within the TED-Ed Student Talks program receive an invitation to apply for attendance.
 After reviewing applications, the TED-Ed team invites select groups to attend in NYC.
-If you would like more information, email us at email@example.com.
+If you would like more information, email us at firstname.lastname@example.org.